 \begin{proof} Part~(A) follows from Schur's Lemma and Proposition~\ref{endomorphisms division ring}.
 For part~(B), (1)$\iff$(2) follows from Proposition~\ref{endomorphisms division ring} (every cyclic right $R$-module is artinian, hence cohopfian), and (2)$\iff$(3) follows easily from the canonical isomorphism $\idealizer_R(P)/P\cong\End_R(R/P)$. \end{proof}

 Because every nonzero ring has a maximal right ideal (by a familiar Zorn's lemma argument), part~(A) above applies to show that a nonzero ring always has a completely prime right ideal.
 (This fact was already mentioned at the beginning of this section.)
-We interpret this remark as a demonstration that any nontrivial ring has ``enough'' completely prime right ideals---a fact that is not true of completely prime two-sided ideals or the aforementioned ``extremely prime'' right ideals!
+The same cannot be said for completely prime two-sided ideals or the aforementioned ``extremely prime'' right ideals!
 On the other hand, Example~\ref{completely prime not meet-irreducible} shows that a completely prime right ideal in an artinian ring need not be maximal, so we cannot hope to strengthen part~(B) very drastically.

-At the same time, there is evidence that rings generally cannot have ``too many'' completely prime right ideals.
-We arrive at this conclusion by answering a natural question: when is every proper right ideal of a ring completely prime?
+To get another indication of the role of completely prime right ideals, we may ask the following natural question: when is every proper right ideal of a ring completely prime?
 It is straightforward to verify that a commutative ring in which every proper ideal is prime must be a field.
 On the other hand, there exist nonsimple noncommutative rings in which every proper ideal is prime.